 3. CircleCI

-Overview: CircleCI is a cloud-based CI/CD tool known for its speed and efficiency, offering scalable and fast workflows for building and deploying apps.
+CircleCI is a cloud-based CI/CD tool known for its speed and efficiency, offering scalable and fast workflows for building and deploying apps.
+CircleCI’s cloud infrastructure allows you to scale builds rapidly, handling larger projects with ease, making it a top choice for teams focused on performance.

 Key Features: